JessicaM04/social-network-API/README.md

 # social-network-API

 This application is supposed to help the user connect with people.
 The user should be able to add comments to their page and have others comment on their page as well.
-Development ran into some issues and the application is not up to working speed just yet.